What is the Binance ecosystem?

 From the untapped potential of nonfungible tokens (NFTs) to the idea of finance without middlemen, the crypto space could significantly alter the world’s landscape.
 However, regulatory uncertainties have surfaced with such growth, adding question marks to the equation.

 Similar to the crypto industry’s overall growth is the expansion of Binance.
-The company has introduced a substantial number of different products pertaining to numerous categories.
+The company has introduced a substantial number of different products in many categories.
 Native blockchains, exchanges, digital asset borrowing and more are all categories in which Binance has become involved.
 BNB is notably relevant in this ecosystem.